 Before the 18th century, apprentices were not paid during their apprenticeships, especially during the first two to three years.
 Today, you don’t have to live with your employer as there is the availability of public transport.

-So, this was a peek into the origin of apprenticeships and the difference between today’s apprenticeships and the apprenticeships of the 12th century.
+So, this was a peek into the origins of apprenticeships and the difference between today’s apprenticeships and the apprenticeships of the 12th century.